-3.1 Error Detection
+A. Error Detection

 Metadata usually has different data types and meanings.
 We detect three types of errors: missing values, incorrect values, and misspellings.
 If missing values are detected, the module switches directly to the correction module, in which the metadata is parsed from the ETD document using a machine-learning method that was previously developed and validated.
 We then inserted the metadata into the corresponding field.
 If the field is not empty, the module checks whether the content contains errors.
 Below, we elaborate on the error detection methods.
-Each field in our study corresponds to the field in the DC (in parentheses after field names).
+Each field in our study corresponds to the field in the DC (in parentheses after field names)2.

-Title (dc.title) This field might contain incorrect ETD titles, such as, "DMA Recitals", whereas the correct title is, "Expanding Vision: The Music of Alyssa Morris".
-We adopted the classifier proposed by Rohatgi et al. [8] to automatically detect incorrect titles.
+- a) Title (dc.title): This field might contain incorrect ETD titles, such as, "DMA Recitals", whereas the correct title is, "Expanding Vision: The Music of Alyssa Morris".
+We adopted the classifier proposed by Rohatgi et al. [6] to automatically detect incorrect titles.
 Each string in the title field is represented by the following features: the number of tokens, the number of special characters, the number of capital letters, consecutive punctuation, stop words, and the minimum, maximum, and median TF-IDF.
-The classifier was evaluated on the SciDocs [5] dataset and achieved an F1 score of 0.96.

-Author and Advisor (dc.creator and dc.contributor) We adopted a named entity recognition model implemented in the FlairNLP [1] package to automatically detect incorrect author and advisor names.
-This model was pre-trained and evaluated on the Ontonotes dataset and achieved an F1 of 0.90.
+The classifier was evaluated on the SciDocs [7] dataset and achieved an F1 score of 0.96. - b) Author and Advisor (dc.creator and dc.contributor): We adopted a named entity recognition model implemented in the FlairNLP [8] package to automatically detect incorrect author and advisor names.
+This model was pre-trained and evaluated on the Ontonotes3 dataset and achieved an F1 of 0.90.
 An error is detected if the author or advisor name or any part of it is classified as a type other than PERSON.
-Table 1: Examples of acronym/colloquial names and corresponding full names for university, degree, and department fields.